corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/cordapp-standard-development-environment/csde.md

 3. Starts the combined worker

 {{< note >}}
-You can not start Corda via the CSDE startCorda task with any existing local programs using ports 5432, 7000, 8888.
+You cannot start Corda via the CSDE `startCorda` task if any existing local programs are using ports 5432, 7000, or 8888.
 Reserve these ports.
 {{< /note >}}

 #### `stopCorda`